hyundai-robotics/doc-hi6-operation/book.md

-For example, input 2.9 and press the &lt;enter&gt; key.
+For example, input 2.9 and press the <<b>ENTER</b>> key.
 Then, it will be converted to and displayed as fb2.do9.
-If you input 9 without decimal point and press the &lt;enter&gt; key, it will be converted to do9.
+If you input 9 without decimal point and press the <<b>ENTER</b>> key, it will be converted to do9.

 {% hint style="info" %}
 You can register the desired output signal with a button in the user key area of Hi6 teach pendant.
-For details, refer to ???[2.6.2.1 Key Signal Output Function Area](../../../2-operation/6-user-key/2-button-registration/1-key-signal-output.md).???
+For details, refer to ???[2.6.2.1 Key Signal Output Function Area](../../../2-operation/7-user-key/2-button-registration/1-key-signal-output.md).???
 {% endhint %}

 # 7.3.2.9 DIO Block Allocation